-12.2 ALIGNMENT WITH POLICIES, PLANS AND LEGISLATION
+ALIGNMENT WITH POLICIES, PLANS AND LEGISLATION

 Due cognisance is taken of a number of National and Provincial policies and plans as well as legislation when preparing and reviewing the municipal SDF.
-A short summary of some of the key policies, plans and legislation is provided hereunder:
+Sustainability and integration issues are at the focus of the spatial transformation program being pursued by the municipality.